Treefrog/Handbook/Manual/absenteeism.md

 5. **Reach out to critical people in your warning** - Make sure you reach out to people you will be affecting, especially your pod.
 You might even additionally post to your pod channel if it is a heavy/confusing week.

 6. **Tell people why** - Please also indicate why.
 If it is a private issue, please just note something general so people are not left wondering, confused, and/or conflicted.
 Imagine the impact on your pod if you could be headed into something of serious impact.
-An issue, such as, "I am having an emergency bypass and a 90% chance I'll be in the hospital for a few weeks", although this issue is appropriate to keep to yourself, has an obviously greater impact than "There is an emergency sale on shoes at The Bay, and I will be catching up later this evening on my hours".
+An issue, such as, "I am having an emergency bypass and a 90% chance I'll be in the hospital for a few weeks", although this issue is appropriate to keep to yourself, has an obviously greater impact than, "There is an emergency sale on shoes at The Bay, and I will be catching up later this evening on my hours".

 #### Examples of Appropriate Messages: